Nozbe/Michael.team/README.md

 ### 1. Every post will have the following additional parameters:

+- layout - the default layout is being used or page layout for pages or post layout for posts, but then we can still customize it for tags and other views
 - cover - the image name of the cover image going behind the H1 (optional)
 - img - main image name of the site/post but NOT the one behind H1
 - title - can be also done using the first H1 in the file